-Photo IDs are issued throughout the semester at the Sun Card office located in the Memorial Union.
-See the Schedule of Classes.
-Refer to "Sun Card/ID Card," page 45.
+Photo IDs are issued throughout the semester at the Sun Card office located in the Memorial Union on Main Campus, and at the OASIS in the Center Building on East Campus.
+See the Schedule of Classes or refer to "Sun Card/ID Card," page 48.